 Our lifestyle is so dependent on electricity that we don’t know how to function without it.
 How do you keep warm when the power goes out?
 What will you drink if your water system is dependent on electrical pumps?
 How will you cook your food without an electric ignition?
 These are just a few of the things you have to consider if you will have to live without electricity.

 We have to learn how to live without electricity because no one will help us if the world changes tomorrow.
 Ten years ago the Red Cross suggested that learning how to live without electricity for three days or more should be common sense.
-The main threats back then were common events such as storms and hurricanes.
+The main threats back then were frequent events such as storms and hurricanes.
 Nowadays, there are threats far more serious.
-Threats that should make us think about how we would live without electricity and how to become self-sufficient.
+Things that should make us think about how we would live without electricity and how to become self-sufficient.

 The main threats that will leave us in the dark for good and will force us to live without electricity: